selfishprimate/gerillass-docs/content/docs/position.md

 ---
 title: "Position"
-site_title: "Position Sass Mixin"
+page_title: "Position Sass Mixin"
-site_description: "Position Sass mixin provides a one-line method to rapidly set both the position and the offset properties of a selected element."
+page_description: "Position Sass mixin provides a one-line method to rapidly set both the position and the offset properties of a selected element."
 ---

 # Position